tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

 ####For privacy / security / data stewardship:

+We believe strongly that people own their own data and need to finish the work that will allow people to control their data.
 We need to follow security best practices and defend our systems against attacks and poor programming.
-We also believe strongly that people own their own data and need to finish the work that will allow people to control their data.

   * Provide standalone endpoints for managing things that are central to the platform should be common across multiple apps:
     * Login (this is the point of OAuth support)
+    * Signup
     * User profile management (including invitations, editing contact information and password recovery)
     * Uploading data
   * Throttle API calls -- especially to the user-api -- to limit ability of badly-behaved clients to damage us.